 I spoke to photographer Seb Heseltine, who visited the town in 2015, about the realities of life and work in the region.

 VICE: What brought your attention to Jharia?

 Seb Heseltine: Well, I've always been fascinated with learning about other cultures, so when it came time to prepare for our final project I had this kind of naive idea to document somewhere that was totally foreign to me.
 Over the year I began to really appreciate the work of Steve McCurry, especially his work in India.

-So when I began looking into a subject I kind of targeted my efforts into an industrial part of India, due to some discussions as to whether India should be labelled a developing country or a developed country.
+So when I began looking into a subject, I kind of targeted my efforts into an industrial part of India, due to some discussions as to whether India should be labeled as a developing country or a developed country.
 From there, I learnt about how vital coal currently is to India and the complex situation happening in Jharia at the moment.

 So was your main motivation to raise awareness, or purely to document what was happening for posterity?

-Well, the area had been documented quite a lot up to 2010, 2012, when the local government began moving locals whose homes were at risk from the underground fires into some of the rehabilitation homes – but I couldn't find many details on whether there were any developments.
-And as 2016 marks the 100 recorded years of fires I couldn't help shake the feeling of wanting to investigate for myself.
+Well, the area had been documented quite a lot up to 2010 and in 2012, when the local government began moving people whose homes were at risk from the underground fires into some of the rehabilitation homes—but I couldn't find many details on whether there were any developments.
+And as 2016 marks 100 recorded years of fires, I couldn't shake the feeling of wanting to investigate for myself.

-What challenges did you face while taking photos?
+What challenges did you face while taking the photos?

-I'd say one of the key challenges I faced was actually trying to photograph some of the mining areas and where some of the fires burnt.
+I'd say one of the key challenges I faced was actually trying to photograph some of the mining areas and the places where some of the fires were burning.
 I wouldn't be granted a journalist visa because it's not a situation that the local government want documented, and the situation isn't covered in the local press.

 So you think there's perhaps an element of government suppression here?